Hyper-distance Oracles in Hypergraphs: Preliminaries

 While the $s$-distance between hyperedges is a metric~\cite{aksoy2020hypernetwork}, the $s$-distance between two vertices, or between a vertex and an hyperedge, is a \emph{semimetric}, i.e., the triangle inequality does not necessarily hold when $s > 1$.
 As an example, let consider the hypergraph in Figure~\ref{fig:toy} (left).
 We can see that $\vdist{2}(1,4)=\infty$, because there is no $2$-path between hyperedges containing $1$ and $4$.
 In fact, only $e_1$ contains vertex $1$, and the maximum overlap between $e_1$ and any other hyperedge is $1$.
 In contrast, $\vdist{2}(2,4)=3$, thanks to the $2$-path $[e_3, e_7, e_5]$; and $\vdist{2}(1,2)=1$, thanks to the common hyperedge $e_1$.
-Since $\vdist{2}(1,4) > \vdist{2}(1,2)+\vdist{2}(2,4)$, the measure $\vdist{s}$ does not satisfy the triangle inequality.
+Since $\vdist{2}(1,4) > \vdist{2}(1,2)+\vdist{2}(2,4)$, the measure $\vdist{s}$ does not satisfy the triangle inequality.\footnote{\revv{An alternative definition of vertex-to-vertex $s$-distance that is a metric could be considered.
+Let the dual hypergraph be the one obtained by swapping the roles of vertices and hyperedges: hyperedges become vertices, and each vertex in the original hypergraph becomes a hyperedge that connects all the vertices in the dual that correspond to the hyperedges of the original hypergraph by which it was contained.
+We can compute the hyperedge-to-hyperedge $s$-distance in this dual hypergraph and obtain a metric vertex-to-vertex $s$-distance in the original hypergraph.}

+\revv{However, note that the vertex-to-vertex $s$-distance as in \Cref{def:s-distance} and the hyperedge-to-hyperedge $s$-distance in the dual hypergraph yield distinct results.
+For instance, $s$-connected vertices in the hypergraph may be at infinite distance in the dual.
+In fact, an $s$-path in the hypergraph is a sequence of hyperedges such that consecutive hyperedges share at least $s$ common vertices, whereas an $s$-path in the dual is a sequence of vertices such that consecutive vertices belong to at least $s$ common hyperedges.}

+\revv{Both definitions are valid and could be adopted depending on the applications at hand.
+Our framework can also handle this alternative definition of vertex-to-vertex $s$-distance, by simply applying it to the dual hypergraph.
+Of course, this leads to a separate oracle which could not be used to answer hyperedge-to-hyperedge $s$-distance queries in the original hypergraph.
+Therefore, henceforth we focus on the vertex-to-vertex $s$-distance as per \Cref{def:s-distance}.
+This allows to answer all three types of queries with a single oracle.}}

 Given that hyperedge-to-hyperedge distance is the basis for computing also the other two types of queries, we focus our attention on building oracles for this type of distance query, i.e., given $e,f \in E$ and $s\in \mathbb{N}^+$, return, as fast as possible, $\hdist{s}(e,f)$ or a good approximation $\tilde{\hdist{s}}(e,f) = \hdist{s}(e,f) + \epsilon$ with $\epsilon \approx 0$.